KM-96/go-real-time-comms/README.md

 Application
 There are 2 services as part of the application: a Client and a Server
 - Client: A service that expects real time updates from a Server.
 The client will employ different strategies discussed in the topics section to get data from the Server.
-- Server: A service that takes an input from the User and is responsible to communicate the data to the client.
+- Server: A service that takes an input from the console of the user and is responsible to communicate the data to the client.

 ## Topics